Taylor Swift Felt Scott Borchetta Selling Her Music Redefined Betrayal

-In June 2019, Borchetta's sold Big Machine group for $300 million-plus to sell Big Machine group — along with the masters to Swift's first six albums — to Scooter Braun, with whom the 10-time Grammy winner had long had a volatile relationship.
+In June 2019, Borchetta sold Big Machine group, along with the masters to Swift's first six albums, to Scooter Braun — with whom the 10-time Grammy winner had long had a volatile relationship — for more than $300 million.
 In Swift's Tumblr post after the news broke, the singer called the sale of her past music rights the "worst case scenario," also accusing Braun of "incessant, manipulative bullying" over the years.
 Swift's open letter also referenced Braun's clients Justin Bieber and Kanye West contributing to the alleged bullying.

 Borchetta responded to Swift's open letter via a post on Big Machine's website.
 In it, he claimed that he texted the singer before the sale was made public and that Swift had been given the opportunity to sign an agreement to take ownership of her assets.
 Additionally, Borchetta wrote in the message that Braun "was never anything but positive about Taylor" and that he had even invited Swift to be part of a Parkland march and Manchester benefit show.
 Swift declined both offers, per Borchetta.